pavankataria/SwiftDataTables/README.md

 [![License](https://img.shields.io/cocoapods/l/SwiftDataTables.svg?style=flat)](http://cocoapods.org/pods/SwiftDataTables)
 [![Platform](https://img.shields.io/cocoapods/p/SwiftDataTables.svg?style=flat)](http://cocoapods.org/pods/SwiftDataTables)

+`SwiftDataTables` allows you to display grid-like data sets in a nicely formatted table for iOS.
+The main goal for the end-user are to be able to obtain useful information from the table as quickly as possible with the following features: ordering, searching, and paging; where as for the developer is to allow for easy implementation with extensible options.

+This package was inspired by Javascript's DataTables package.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.